kragen/derctuo/microcontroller-inventory.md

-I have several microcontrollers: an Arduino Duemilanove with an ATMega328, a couple of Blue Pills (one with an STM32 and one with a CKS32; see [notes on STM32duino](stm32duino.md)), two or three ATMega8s, 18 surface-mount ATTiny45s, 19 DIP ATTiny45s, and 16 ATTiny2313s, 57 computers in all.
+I have several microcontrollers: an Arduino Duemilanove with an ATMega328, a couple of Blue Pills (one with an STM32 and one with a CKS32; see [notes on STM32duino](stm32duino.md)), two or three ATMega8s, 18 surface-mount ATTiny45s, 19 DIP ATTiny45s, two loose ATMega328s, 16 ATTiny2313s, an Arduino Nano (or is that a Teensy?), two Raspberry Pi Zeros, a Raspberry Pi 2 Model B 1.1 from 2014, and a Raspberry Pi from 2012 which I think is a Pi 1 B.  66 computers in all.

 But right now the Duemilanove is the only one I have successfully programmed!